Aleppo has a deep culinary tradition, famous for its refined and diverse dishes, influenced by Ottoman, Armenian, and Arab traditions.

 All interactions and observations must align with your security measures and local escort directives.

-Your local sponsor or fixer offers the best advice on appropriate engagement.
+Your local sponsor or fixer offers the best guidance on appropriate engagement.

-Be respectful when engaging with locals and see daily routines to gain a understanding of Aleppo's current circumstances and ongoing recovery.
+Be respectful when connecting with residents and observe daily life to gain a understanding of Aleppo's current circumstances and ongoing recovery.